 Inquiries concerning graduate study and requests for application forms should be addressed to the Office of Graduate Admissions or, according to the college in which the program is offered, to the:

-- Dean of the College of Arts and Sciences
+- Dean of the College of Arts, Sciences, and Engineering

 - Dean of the College of Education and Human Sciences

 - Dean of the Anderson College of Nursing and Health Professions

 - University of North Alabama, Florence, Alabama 35632-0001 Telephone — 256.765.4100.

 The University's catalogs provide the official announcement of programs, requirements, and regulations of the University and constitute a contractual agreement between a student and the University of North Alabama.
 Therefore, students enrolling in the University are subject to the provisions stated therein.
 However, the university reserves the right to make changes in curricula, degree requirements, course offerings, or academic regulations at any time when, in the judgement of the faculty, the president, or the Board of Trustees, such changes are in the best interest of the students and the University.